-Weichai Ballard Hy-Energy Technologies Co., Ltd ("Weichai Ballard JV") is an associate in which the Corporation has significant influence and a 49% ownership interest.
+Weichai Ballard Hy-Energy Technologies Co., Ltd. ("Weichai Ballard JV") is an associate in which the Corporation has significant influence and a 49% ownership interest.

-The following table summarizes the financial information of Weichai Ballard JV as included in its own financial statements as of March 31, 2019, adjusted for foreign exchange differences, the application of the Corporation's accounting policies and the Corporation's incorporation costs.
+The following tables summarize the financial information of Weichai Ballard JV as included in its own financial statements as at and for the nine months ended September 30, 2019, adjusted for foreign exchange differences, the application of the Corporation's accounting policies, and the Corporation's incorporation costs.